It’s dinnertime and you’re in the mood for something sweet and fruity. Which wine should you grab? A Barefoot Moscato, of course!

 Still Moscato

 A still Moscato is made from Muscat Blanc or Moscatel grapes.
-This style isn’t very common, although its alcohol content is much higher than most Moscatos (close to 12% ABV).
+Its alcohol content is much higher than most Moscatos (close to 12% ABV).

 Dessert Moscato